 Course for individuals

-We’re thrilled to have the backing of Anorexia Bulimia Care charity (ABC) in sharing their online CPD course “Understanding Eating Disorders for Fitness Professionals” (CIMPSA-endorsed).
+We have both taken the Anorexia Bulimia Care charity (ABC) CPD course “Understanding Eating Disorders for Fitness Professionals” (CIMPSA-endorsed).

 ABC charity also offer live training for fitness institutions, and online course multiple-licensing options if you run a gym or organisation, and want your whole team to access training.
 Information available at the bottom of THIS PAGE.